evert/evert.github.com/_posts/2016/2016-05-13-why-php-fig-matters.md

 All of these solutions have drawbacks, and all of these solutions are happening in the wild.
 A (sane) PSR-Cache can solve this.

+We are creating a TON of redundant code, each framework and ecosystem gets its own implementation of everything, and the few packages that are used across frameworks get framework-specific bundle packages.

 I think it requires a bit of change in thinking to make successful interfaces though.
 The problem that haunts PSR-Cache, but also the earlier Logging interface and PSR-7 (HTTP), is that they all aim to be the framework directly